Honors & Awards

 Conrad earned first-team Class C-2 all-state honors as an offensive lineman from the Associated Press, Omaha World-Herald and Lincoln Journal Star as a senior.
 He was also the honorary defensive captain of the Fremont Tribune’s all-area team.

 The son of Jim and Christy Conrad, Cole was born on July 24, 1995.
-He is a three-time member of the Nebraska Scholar-Athlete Honor Roll and is majoring in criminology and criminal justice.
+He is a three-time member of the Nebraska Scholar-Athlete Honor Roll and earned his bachelor's degree from Nebraska in criminology and criminal justice in December of 2018.
 He has volunteered with the Nebraska Football Road Race and local hospital visits.